alchrabas/pyslate/docs/user-guide.rst

 All examples will use a simple syntax:
 TAG_KEY: TAG_VALUE

 Hello message
 -------------

-English
+.. list-table:: *English*
+   :widths: 20 80
+   :stub-columns: 1

+   * - hello
-hello: Hello guys!
+     - Hello guys!

 It's easy.
 You read the value of the "hello" tag and provide a translation.

-Pirate English
+.. list-table:: *Pirate English*
+   :widths: 20 80
+   :stub-columns: 1

+   * - hello
-hello: Ahoy comrades!
+     - Ahoy comrades!

 That's exactly what users will see, so there's no need to show any examples.